The Force is strong … but not as strong as legislation …

 The film makers and the Jedi, may be able to take on the Sith and the Force in the movies, but the charges raised against Foodles Productions prove that the force of the Health & Safety legislation and resulting impending potential prosecutions are stronger still.

 By having a robust health & safety management system in place, which includes suitable and sufficient risk assessments with good control measures, the business will be more compliant in managing the risks of injury to their employees and other personnel.

 Risk Assessments and their findings should be shared with all relevant personnel and only trained personnel should carry them out.
 The assessments should be reviewed annually or following any changes to the processes or tasks and especially after any accident or near miss.
 This will ensure that existing control measures are still working and also give the opportunity to introduce new controls as required.

-For advice and guidance on ensuring that your business is legally compliant in providing and maintain a safe place or work or to check your risk assessments are suitable and sufficient,contact us or call 0845 184 4615.
+For advice and guidance on ensuring that your business is legally compliant in providing and maintain a safe place or work or to check your risk assessments are suitable and sufficient, book a consultation or call 0345 184 4615.